begumpoly/car-sales-report/README.md

 ## Data Transformation

 This section covers the process of transforming raw data using PySpark.
-After reading the data from Azure Data Lake Storage, you can perform various data cleansing, filtering, and aggregation operations before saving the processed data back to the lake.
+After reading the data from Azure Data Lake Storage, we can perform various data cleansing, filtering, and aggregation operations before saving the processed data back to the lake.

 Below is an example illustrating how to read the raw data, apply transformations, and configure the connection securely.